markaudacity/Newton-MP2x00-AA-Battery-Tray/README.md

 ## Tips for printing

-- Printing this part radially (instead of axially) can dramatically improve the part's quality.
-When printed axially, the outer dimensions are slightly off, and very jagged.
+- Printing this part vertically can dramatically improve the part's quality.
+When printed horizontally, the outer dimensions are slightly off, and very jagged.

 - Using a printer that can print with a 0.2mm resolution will greatly improve the fit.